NCHS-CS/nchs-cs.github.io/index.md

 ---

 {: .notice }
-Please [report broken links](https://github.com/NCHS-CS/nchs-cs.github.io/issues) to your teacher through the github issues link [here].
+Please report broken links to your teacher through the github issues link [here](https://github.com/NCHS-CS/nchs-cs.github.io/issues).
 Or even better; submit a [pull request](https://github.com/NCHS-CS/nchs-cs.github.io/pulls) for the actual fix to github for the website and live in git history infamy!!